Uncertainty-Based Extensible Codebook for Discrete Federated Learning in Heterogeneous Data Silos

 \textbf{Discretization for Heterogeneous FL.} To show the effectness of discretization to tackle the data heterogeneity in FL, we design a toy experiment on MNIST.
 Temporarily setting aside federated learning's privacy considerations, we directly discretized the features for each client using the distinct codebooks based on its originating domain.
 With this discretization of VQ-FedAvg, the mean accuracy was improved from 0.834 to 0.907 with the reduction of uncertainty, demonstrating the effectiveness of feature discretization in enhancing performance within a heterogeneous federated learning context, as shown in \cref{fig:code1}.

 \textbf{Extensible Codebook v.s.
 Static Large Codebook.} To validate our extensible codebook's superiority over starting with a large codebook, we ensured both methods ended with the same number of codewords through experiments.
-Results on CIFAR100 showcased in \cref{fig:code2} demonstrate the difficulties associated with a larger initial codebook in codeword selection for image features.
+Results on CIFAR100 in \cref{fig:code2} demonstrate the difficulties associated with a larger initial codebook in codeword selection for image features.
 Conversely, gradually expanding the codebook significantly improved codeword differentiation, yielding better outcomes, such as enhanced accuracy (from 0.13 to 0.34), reduced uncertainty (0.78 vs. 1.66 for the static approach), and increased utilization of codewords.

 \textbf{Codebook Initialization.} \cref{sec:method} highlights our UEFL's capability for efficient codeword initialization via K-means, utilizing features from a finetuned encoder.
-The efficacy of initialization is validated in \cref{fig:code3} with results from the MNIST dataset, showing enhancements across all metrics.
+The efficacy of initialization is validated in \cref{fig:code3} with results on MNIST, showing enhancements across all metrics.